-Breadboards are great for prototyping circuits, but they aren’t very reliable if you plan on actually using it.
-At some point, you’re going to build a circuit that you want to make more permanent.
+Breadboards are great for prototyping circuits, but they aren’t very reliable if you plan on actually using the thing you’re building.
+At some point, you’re going to want to make it more permanent.
 The best way to make your project more durable is to get it made into printed circuit board (PCB).

 You can etch PCBs at home using a process that resembles developing prints from photographic film.
 However, this method is messy and uses a lot of chemicals.
 It’s a lot easier (and cheaper) to send your design to a PCB manufacturer to get the board made.
 I’ll be using a manufacturing service called EasyEDA to manufacture the example PCB in this article.
 Their free online design software is easy to use and the rates are very affordable.